 Our church is set firmly in the Lutheran tradition.
-Though not all Lutherans are similar, we are among the theologically conservative, which means we reflect what the Bible teaches with Lutheran theological emphasis.
+We are among the theologically conservative, which means we reflect what the Bible teaches with Lutheran theological emphasis.

 We believe that people are born sinful, in other words people can’t help but do wrong and need to be rescued from sin and wrongdoing.
 Jesus is that rescuer.
 He is given to us by God’s undeserved love.
 We come to know him through the Bible.
 We are saved only by faith in him.

 Pastor Aaron Christie was born in Bay City, MI.
 He accepted the call to be Trinity’s third pastor in the summer of 2010.
 He currently works in the areas of administration, worship, school, and youth.
 He serves our synod-at-large as a member of the WELS Hymnal Committee and the WELS Commission on Worship.
 He and his wife Kristin live in Waukesha with their children Karl, Peter, and Anna.